pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 ### Determining Research Quality

+Why do we care about quality?

+1. We want the research conclusions to be correct and trustworthy.
+2. We nee to be able to judge how good a researcher is, for hiring or promotion.

+Because of the nature of research, oftentimes it is hard to find an expert that can judge no. 2, so an appeal is made to authority.
+Does anyone else like what this researcher is saying?
+Has he or she published in quality journals?
+Oftentimes it is hard to know how good their research is by looking at the research outputs.
+However, this is true for other experts as well, sometimes something is published in a high-profile journal, and it has the appearence of quality research, but only later when others try to reproduce, or check the results, things don't add up.
+An anomoly is found in the data.

 I am not of the opinion that amateurs should be given only academic drudgework, but that everyone should have the opportunity to meaningfully participate at every level of the knowledge creation process.